evoluhq/evolu/README.md

 ```

 And that's all.
 Minimal API is the key to a great developer experience.
 In the next few days, I will add more docs and explanations.

+## Trade-offs

+> “There are no solutions.
+There are only trade-offs.” ― Thomas Sowell

+Evolu is not pure P2P software.
+For syncing and backup, there needs to be a server.
+Evolu server is very minimal, and everyone can run their own.
+While it's theoretically possible to have pure P2P Evolu, I haven't seen a reliable solution yet.
+It's not only a technical problem; it's mainly an economic problem.
+Someone has to be paid to keep all your data safe.
+Evolu provides a free server (syncUrl in Evolu config) for testing.
+Soon we will provide our paid server for production usage.

+All table columns except for ID are nullable by default.
+It's not a bug; it's a feature.
+Evolu data, like all local-first data, ale meant to last forever, but applications data schemas evolve.
+Local-first software can migrate data only locally.
+This design decision is inspired by GraphQL [nullability](https://graphql.org/learn/best-practices/#nullability) and [versionless](https://graphql.org/learn/best-practices/#versioning) schema.